 Consumption of ultra-processed foods is significantly associated with cardiovascular disease.
 A 2021 study found that each daily serving of ultra-processed food was associated with a 9% increase in coronary death and a 9% increase in death from cardiovascular disease.
 The results were in line with that of a 2019 study, which found that for every 10% of a person’s diet that consisted of highly processed foods, there was a 12% increase in cardiovascular disease.

 The link isn’t surprising, given the sodium content of these foods: Eating too much salt causes the body to retain excess water to help flush out the salt.
 The extra water increases blood volume and blood pressure, which damages the lining of the arteries over time and is a major cause of stroke and heart attack.

 Notably, though, one large observational study in 2019 found that even after adjusting for sodium intake, consumption of ultra-processed foods significantly increased the risk of cardiovascular disease, coronary heart disease, and cerebrovascular disease (such as stroke).
 More research is needed to understand why.

-A 2018 French study of 100,000 people found that for every 10 percent increase in the proportion of ultra-processed foods in the diet, there was a more than 10 percent increase in risk of breast cancer and cancer overall.
-A 2021 study found a similar connection when looking at ultra-processed food consumption and colorectal cancers specifically.
+A 2018 French study of 100,000 people found that for every 10% increase in the proportion of ultra-processed foods in the diet, there was a more than 10% increase in risk of breast cancer and cancer overall.
+A 2023 study found that for every 10% increase in ultra-processed foods in the diet, there was a 19% increase in the risk of developing ovarian cancer, and a 30% increase in the risk of dying from it.
+A 2021 study found a similar connection when looking at colorectal cancers.